nuxt-hub/core/docs/content/1.docs/2.features/cache.md

 :nuxt-img{src="/images/landing/nuxthub-admin-cache.png" alt="NuxtHub Admin Cache" width="915" height="515" data-zoom-src="/images/landing/nuxthub-admin-cache.png"}

+In development, checkout the Hub Cache section in the Nuxt Devtools.

 ## API Routes Caching

 To cache Nuxt API and server routes, use the `cachedEventHandler` function.
 This function will cache the response of the server route into the cache storage.